MichelleAaa/node.js-expense-tracker-deploy-w-mongodb-atlas/README.md

-TEMPORARY NOTES:
-npm start -- to start React
-nodemon server -- from the backend folder
-Also start the mongoDB.

 # Expense Tracker

 A web-based application featuring an expense tracker.
 Built with React, JSX, Node.js, Express, MongoDB, Mongoose, Axios, JavaScript, Bootstrap, Reactstrap, and CSS. create-react-app was used to set up the front-end.